-Enclosed for your review and consideration is the report which has been prepared in response to this request.
+Enclosed for your review and consideration is the report, including the biennial update of the Collection, Second Edition, which has been prepared in response to this request.
 The Commission received assistance from all affected agencies and gratefully acknowledges their input into this report.